cisagov/LME/.github/ISSUE_TEMPLATE/bug-or-error-report.md

 ```
 for name in $(sudo docker ps -a --format '{{.Names}}'); do echo -e "\n\n\n-----------$name----------"; sudo docker logs $name | tail -n 20; done
 ```
-Increase the number of lines if your issue is not present, or include a relevant log of the erroring container
+Increase the number of lines if your issue is not present or include a relevant log of the erroring container
 - Output of the relevant /var/log/cron_logs/ file

 ## Expected behavior